 The lovely lane takes you into the forest once again, this time for about a kilometer's worth of a shady and walled way.

-Shortly after the turn walk under yet another large power line cut.
+Shortly after the turn, you walk under yet another large power line cut.

 Meander through town until you come to this church, and pass by it on the left hand side, and continue on straight and to the west.